PhyA/Machine-Learning/README.md

 # Machine-Learning

-There are my answers to projects learning in udacity.
+These are my answers to projects learning in udacity.